 We’ve been in and out of the US a few times over these past years.
-Once in September 2014 when a cruise ended in Boston and we stayed for three days to visit my uncle and cousin.
+Once in September 2014, when a cruise ended in Boston, we stayed for three days to visit my uncle and cousin.

 In 2014/2015 we spent a total of eight months in Hawaii on four islands.
-On three other occasions, we sailed in and out of Florida one three occasions for additional cruises.
+On three other occasions, we sailed in and out of Florida.

 We haven’t been back to Minnesota since October 2012 or Nevada since December 2012.
 This morning at 6:00 am our ship anchored out to sea in Kona, Hawaii (the Big Island of Hawaii).

 At this point, we’re planning to go ashore in Kona, Hawaii after we upload today’s post.
 In 2014/2015, we spent six weeks on this island.
 After having seen so much while there, we aren’t decided yet if we’ll disembark the ship to take photos and walk around.

 |Passengers checking out the sea for photo ops.|